rpiambulance/website/README.md

 #### Copyrights
-* Photos are copyrighted by David Sparkman and are used with permission from the author.
+* Select photos are copyrighted by David Sparkman and are used with permission from the author.
+* Some photos are copyrighted by Michael Cuozzo and used with permission from the author.

+For more information regarding copyrighted works herein contained, please contact dev@rpiambulance.com or officers@rpiambulance.com